Silicon tetrachloride: Uses

 The produced polysilicon is used as wafers in large amounts by the photovoltaic industry for conventional solar cells made of crystalline silicon and also by the semiconductor industry.

 Silicon tetrachloride can also be hydrolysed to fumed silica.
 High purity silicon tetrachloride is used in the manufacture of optical fibres.
 This grade should be free of hydrogen containing impurities like trichlorosilane.
 Optical fibres are made using processes like MCVD and OFD where silicon tetrachloride is oxidized to pure silica in the presence of oxygen.

 As a feedstock in production of fused silica.

 Safety and environmental issues

 Pollution from the production of silicon tetrachloride has been reported in China associated with the increased demand for photovoltaic cells that has been stimulated by subsidy programs.
-The MSDS notes that one should "avoid all contact!
-In all cases consult a doctor! ... inhalation causes sore throat and Burning sensation".